MicrosoftDocs/windows-itpro-docs/windows/manage/set-up-shared-or-guest-pc.md

     If your build is successful, the name of the provisioning package, output directory, and project directory will be shown.
     -   If you choose, you can build the provisioning package again and pick a different path for the output package.
 To do this, click **Back** to change the output package name and path, and then click **Next** to start another build.
     -   If you are done, click **Finish** to close the wizard and go back to the **Customizations Page**.
 16. Select the **output location** link to go to the location of the package.
-Copy the package to a USB drive.
+You can provide that .ppkg to others through any of the following methods:

+    -   Shared network folder

+    -   SharePoint site

+    -   Removable media (USB/SD) (select this option to apply to a PC during initial setup)

 ### Apply the provisioning package